Academany/FabAcademy-Assessment/computer-controlled_cutting.md

 ## Laser Cutting

-* make lasercutter test part(s), varying cutting settings and slot dimensions using parametric functions (group project)
+* make lasercutter test part(s), varying slot dimensions using parametric functions, testing your laser kerf & cutting settings (group project)

 * cut something on the vinylcutter
 * design, make, and document a parametric press-fit construction kit, accounting for the lasercutter kerf, which can be assembled in multiple ways